HLLY Straddle Strategy

 HLLY thesis for this straddle

-The market-implied 1-standard-deviation range for HLLY extends from approximately $1.74 on the downside to $3.58 on the upside.
+The market-implied 1-standard-deviation range for HLLY extends from approximately $1.23 on the downside to $3.81 on the upside.
 A HLLY long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current HLLY IV rank near 43.82% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on HLLY should anchor more to the directional view and the expected-move geometry.
+Current HLLY IV rank near 70.15% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on HLLY at 178.90%.
 As a Consumer Cyclical name, HLLY options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HLLY-specific events.

 HLLY straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 HLLY positions also carry Consumer Cyclical sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HLLY alongside the broader basket even when HLLY-specific fundamentals are unchanged.
 Always rebuild the position from current HLLY chain quotes before placing a trade.